pravega/pravega/documentation/src/docs/controller-service.md

 Each Controller instance is capable of working independently and uses a shared persistent store as the source of truth for all state-owned and managed by Controller service.
 We use [Pravega KeyValue Tables](https://github.com/pravega/pravega/wiki/PDP-39-Key-Value-Tables) as the store for persisting all metadata consistently.
-Controller stores metadata about streams in stream specific tables that creates.
-Each controller instance comprises various subsystems which are responsible for performing specific operations on different categories of metadata.
+Controller stores metadata about streams in stream specific tables that it creates.
+Each controller instance comprises various subsystems responsible for performing specific operations on different categories of metadata.
 These subsystems include different *API endpoints, metadata store handles, policy managers* and *background workers*.